 Obviously, a plan that ambitious required a good deal of financial support.
 Thus, the Peifer’s wrote about their work as often as they felt they had something to share.
 As they wrote, they did so in a way that was personal, conversational, and inviting.
 Nancy Peifer wrapped up their approach to writing his way: “We hope to come across as your next door neighbor, except our house happens to be in Africa.”

 The response to these mission work dispatches has been remarkable.
 First, out of about 1,400 recipients, each newsletter generates 80 or more responses.
 Because of the immediacy of Facebook, Twitter, and email, Steve’s base of supporters can respond with a simple comment or with real substance.
-One regular reader headed to Kenya on his own dime because he wanted to produce a video about the work the Peifers are doing.
+One regular reader headed to Kenya on his own dime because he wanted to produce a video about Kenyan kids and the work the Peifers were doing.
 Others respond with financial support, but also with whatever imagination they can bring to the project.
 Solar-powered flashlights, laptops donated by corporations, and even bags of Cheetos have arrived unexpectedly at the Peifers’ doorstep.

 Steve and Nancy are reluctant to acknowledge how unique their approach to communications really is in the context of the missions world, but it’s clear that the business world, indeed the world apart from the church, embraces communications strategy at a different pace and with a different paradigm.
 Most ministries would do well to re-examine their communications choices with an eye toward business methodology.
 For ministries, any medium that allows the message to be transmitted quickly and without substantial cost is one worth pursuing.
 Many of the Peifers’ current supporters have never met the family or been to Kenya, but receiving a forwarded email that told a compelling story drew them into the circle of supporters.